Choens/install-scripts/server_primarch_workstation/postgresql.md

 listen_addresses = '*'
 ```

+Note: You must uncomment the line or it won't work!

-And edit `sudo vi /var/lib/pgsql/data/pg_hba.conf` to look like:
+Then edit `sudo micro /var/lib/pgsql/data/pg_hba.conf` to look like:

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD